-Powell said that many rural areas had been left out and needed special support, such as access to affordable credit to start small businesses and high-quality education to train workers.
+But in a visit to a historically black university in the Mississippi Delta, Powell said that many rural areas have not benefited from the national prosperity.
+He said those areas need special support, such as access to affordable credit to start small businesses and high-quality education to train workers.

 "We know that prosperity has not been felt as much in some areas, including many rural places," Powell said in an address to a conference on economic development at Mississippi Valley State University.
 "Poverty remains a challenge in many rural communities."